enjinkeu/Azure_ETL_project/README.md

 ### Overview

-In this project, we will create a batch ETL processing pipeline that uses Azure Data Factory to extract text from PDF files and Chatgpt API to summarize the file.
+In this project, we will create a batch ETL processing pipeline that uses Azure Data Factory to extract text from PDF files and Palm API to summarize the file.
 The processed data will then be stored in a Cosmos DB document database.

 ### Technologies and Skills